 Skip to main content

-CSFS: Native-led organizations Tribal food sovereignty grant
+Closed: CSFS: Native-led organizations Tribal food sovereignty grant

 Minnesota climate smart food systems (CSFS)

-The MPCA has approximately $4 million available for projects related to Tribal food sovereignty that reduce greenhouse gas emissions.
+The MPCA had approximately $4 million available for projects related to Tribal food sovereignty that reduce greenhouse gas emissions.
 These grants will be awarded to Native-led organizations that work with Native populations not on reservation lands.
 Projects must reduce greenhouse gas emissions while centering Native and Indigenous knowledge, strengthening resiliency, advancing economic opportunity, and supporting health in communities disproportionately impacted by climate change.

 Questions and answers